zaatrim/Pewlett-Hackard-Analysis/README.md

 # ** Pewlett-Hackard-Analysis

 ## *Project Overview*
-Pewlett Hackared is so considering offering retirement packages for employees who meet certain criteria.
+Pewlett Hackared is considering offering retirement packages for employees who meet certain criteria.
 Additionally, the company started to think about which positions need to fill shortly.
-The number of retirement upcoming will leave thousands of open positions, I need to help Bobby to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+The number of upcoming retirements will leave thousands of open positions.
+I need to help Bobby to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Then, I will write a report that summarizes the analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
 To help Bobby with this analysis, I will use SQL to import and analyze the Data.

 ## *Analysis & Results*
 ### Analysis